oopsmonk/documentation/wallets/0.1/hub/how-to-guides/recover-tokens.md

    }
    ```

-2. Connect to a node by adding the URL of one to the `provider` field
+2. Connect to an IOTA node by adding the URL of one to the `provider` field

    ```js
    const iota = Iota.composeAPI({